- In-District Transfer Requests

 Non-residents may apply to attend HPS by submitting a Choice Transfer Request (CTR) release through their resident district and with all appropriate district forms within the non-resident enrollment timeline.
-HPS requires additional documentation to be presented to the Student Placement Office (SPO) to complete an application for non-resident enrollment.
+If your student is a brand new student to our district or transitioning to a new school from the prior 2019-20 school year, HPS requires additional documentation to be presented to the Student Placement Office (SPO), to complete an application for non-resident enrollment.
 An application is not considered submitted until it is complete and includes all required pieces of documentation as outlined in Policy 3141P.
-Additional documentation must be submitted during the open non-resident enrollment window and will not be accepted after the timeline.
+Additional documentation will not be accepted after the timeline.
 If a non-resident application is approved, for the academic year, the student’s parent/guardian will be required to complete district enrollment procedures as followed by residents.